Quacker0/MegaSurvivorPack/README.md

 My discord https://discord.gg/rA7MyXSgjR

-WARNING Most of the "Survivors" are hard to use or impossible to survive very long with and with the larger "Survivors" most of the time they can’t open chests i have somewhat tried to fix this but it is still a problem
+WARNING Most of the "Survivors" are hard to use or impossible to survive very long with and with the larger "Survivors" most of the time they can't open chests i have somewhat tried to fix this but it is still a problem